 3 Big Data Analytics Examples That Can Help Your Business

-Big data has been a familiar concept in digital transformation for years now.
-From marketers to project managers, organizations are increasingly seeing the importance in collecting data from all aspects of a business to help guide their operations.
+From marketers to project managers, organizations are increasingly seeing the importance of collecting data from all aspects of a business to help guide their operations, and that is reflected in ERPs now being the most in-demand application for SMBs.

 Industry leaders can use big data for a variety of purposes such as cost reduction, more efficient business processes, and the ability to better judge the needs of the customer.

-Since 2017, at least 53 percent of companies have leveraged big data to make informed decisions—and that number is growing.
+Since 2017, at least 53% of companies have leveraged big data to make informed decisions—and that number is growing.
 Developments such as robotic process automation (RPA) are helping fuel this rise in big data, making it easier to sort through and process vast amounts of data.

 Now, to remain competitive, analytics needs to play a significant role in the operations of a modern SMB.
 Here are three different ways businesses can leverage big data, and how analytics can improve business processes.